 Judy S. Slotkin has served as a director of SIGA since November 2004.
 Ms. Slotkin was Co-Head of the Finance Committee of the Modern Africa Fund, a \$120 million private equity fund, from 1998 until 2003.
-Ms. Slotkin was formerly Department Head in the Corporate Finance Division of Citigroup (Citibank Investment Bank) where she was responsible for various businesses and the first head of the group's Capital Markets Desk.
+Ms. Slotkin was formerly Department Head in the Corporate Finance Division of Citigroup (Citibank Investment Bank) where she was responsible for various businesses and headed its Capital Markets Desk.
 Prior to that, Ms. Slotkin held various positions in the Citigroup (Citibank) commercial bank.
-Ms. Slotkin is a director of Nephros, Inc.

-Michael A. Weiner, M.D. has served as a director of SIGA since April 19, 2001.
+Michael A. Weiner, M.D. has served as a director of SIGA since April 2001.
 Dr. Weiner is the Hettinger Professor of Pediatrics at Columbia University College of Physicians and Surgeons since 1996.
 Dr. Weiner is also the Director of Pediatric Oncology at New York Presbyterian Hospital.
 Dr. Weiner was a director of Nexell Therapeutics, Inc. (f/k/a VimRx) from March 1996 to February 1999.
 Dr. Weiner is a 1972 graduate of the New York State Health Sciences Center at Syracuse and was a post graduate student at New York University and Johns Hopkins University.